AyeCode/FreeHelp/README.md

 FreeHelp makes FreeScout look and feel more like Help Scout, adding many small quality-of-life improvements.

-- Don't open anything in new tabs/windows! [#2914](https://github.com/freescout-helpdesk/freescout/issues/2914)
+- Open external links in new windows
 - Shift-click checkboxes to select a range of conversations at once [#1312](https://github.com/freescout-helpdesk/freescout/issues/1312)
 - Convert Dropdown-type Custom Fields to Select2 inputs
 - Type `Escape` to close dropdowns, cancel editing conversation titles, and cancel editing a note